intelligent-soft-robots/pam_documentation/E5_documentation.md

 5. Check the documentation looks nice locally: you can generate the html files with ```make html``` (see requirements.txt).
 6. Push to a branch and perform a pull request to the main branch.

-After review and once the branch is merged into th main branch, the online documentation will be automatically updated.
+After review and once the branch is merged into the main branch, the online documentation will be automatically updated.

 ## Documentation of all packages